SMCCOL202/GP2CourseworkLifeIsTragic/README.md

 # Fantasy Scene - Graphics

-A graphics demo created in Visual Studio using C++ with OpenGL for Games Programming 2 coursework.
+A graphics demo created in Visual Studio using C++ with OpenGL for my Games Programming 2 coursework.

 # What I Learned